KscSDK/terraform-provider-ksyun-bak/website/docs/index.html.markdown

 * `max_retries` - (Optional) This is the max retry attempts number.
 Default max retry attempts number is `0`.

 * `insecure` - (Optional) This is a switch to disable/enable https.
 (Default: `false`, means enable https).

-* `profile` - (Optional) This is the Ksyun profile name as set in the shared credentials file, it can also be sourced from the `KSYUN_PROFILE` environment variables.

-* `shared_credentials_file` - (Optional) This is the path to the shared credentials file, it can also be sourced from the `KSYUN_SHARED_CREDENTIAL_FILE` environment variables.
-If this is not set and a profile is specified, `~/.ksyun/credential.json` will be used.

 * `base_url` - (Optional) This is the base url.(Default: `https://api.ksyun.com`)